Upsonic/gpt-computer-assistant/README.md

 </p>

 # GPT Computer Assistant(GCA)
-GCA is an AI agent that Control Windows, Macos, Ubuntu.
-With this you can give human tasks to an AI agent and getting results.
+GCA is an innovative AI agent designed to seamlessly control systems across Windows, macOS, and Ubuntu.
+With its advanced capabilities, GCA enables you to delegate repetitive, logic-based tasks to an AI, drastically improving efficiency and productivity.
+Whether you’re a developer, analyst, or IT professional, GCA can empower you to accomplish more in less time.

-<b>like what?</b>
+<b>Imagine this:</b>

 | Task                         | Human       | Time | GCA Can | GCA Time | Optimization |
 |---------------------------------|--------------|----------------|---|---|---|